Folk arts of Karnataka: Hagalu veshagaararu

 This is a group of itinerant actors in Karnataka who specialise in unscripted miming; no stage or facility is used.
 The artists move from place to place, pitching tents and offering to perform.
 They play a variety of mythological, legendary and real characters.
 Performances draw from daily life, and sometimes full-length plays are staged.
 They perform vachana sahityas by Sarvagna, Basavanna and others.

 The harmonium, the tabla-dagga and a pair of cymbals provide melody and rhythm.
 For their performances, staged in village squares and fairs, the actors receive food collected in a bag by an assistant accompanying the troupe.
 Most hagalu veshagaararus belong to the Veerashaiva tradition, while some are Muslims.
 Sometimes they are addressed as jyaatigaararu ("belonging to the Muslim community").
 They are also known as suDugaaDu siddha ("monks of the cemetery") or bahuroopi ("having many disguises").

 As their name suggests, they perform primarily during the day (hagalu) and only men take part (including female roles).
 While entertainment is the main objective, the hagalu veshagararu also educate villagers about mythology and social issues with their performances.

 Goravara kunita

 Goravara kunita is a dance worshipping Shiva which is popular in the Mysore and North Karnataka regions.
-In North Karnataka the Goravas worship Mylaralinga.
+In North Karnataka the Goravas worship Mylara Lingeshwara Temple which belongs to the Halumatha(Kuruba gowda) community.
 In South Karnataka the Goravas wear black-and-white woollen garments and a black-bear-fur cap (of black bear), and play the damaru and the pillangoovi (flute).
 In North Karnataka the Goravas wear black woollen garments and a leather shoulder bag; some wear a black coat and white dhoti.
 The dancers rub crimson powder and vibhooti (sacred ash) on their foreheads.
 Traditional Gorava devotees dance in a trance, sometimes barking like dogs.
 The dancers move in a clockwise zigzag, with no fixed choreography.
 The North Karnataka Goravas wear yellow powder on their foreheads and give Prasada to devotees.
 Damaru, venu, small bronze bells and cowbells (paarigante) are played.

 The dance consists of trance-like movements with no fixed choreography.